 Let me dare to guess!

 The genetic link to disease is becoming clearer and clearer by the day.
 Why are some people more vulnerable, have faster disease progression and what is it that causes some people to react differently to certain drugs?
-Much of this probably lies, in my opinion, in our individual genetic code.
+Much of this possibly lies in our individual genetic code.
 There might even be individual unique mutations (we all have mutations by the way!).
 Yes, there are the headline genes involved in disease, but there are now appearing gene variants, often rare, which might play a composite role.

 Dare I suggest further that more detailed genetic typing and use of the core disease types will be possibly used in future?
 And in conjunction with biomarkers perhaps we will start to see the emergence of new clinical trial platforms thus honing and yes widening our targeting.